anuraganands/GSGD_CNN_python/README.md

 - **main.ipynb**: Loads the dataset, initializes the model and optimizer, and starts the training loop.

 ## Parameters and Hyperparameters
+- Major ones:
  - *lr*: Learning rate for the optimizer, set in main.ipynb.
  - *rho*: Neighborhood size in GSGDOptimizer for identifying consistent batches.
  - *batch_size*: Batch size for training and testing.
+- Minor ones:
+ - revisit_batch_num: how many consistent batches to revisit for weight update
+ - verification_set_num: a small dummy validation set to indicate if a batch is consistent or not.
+Used for efficiency purpose.
 - Feel free to adjust these hyperparameters in main.ipynb for experimentation.

 ## Results and Evaluation